recommenders-team/recommenders/SETUP.md

 **NOTE** the `xlearn` package has dependency on `cmake`.
 If one uses the `xlearn` related notebooks or scripts, make sure `cmake` is installed in the system.
 The easiest way to install on Linux is with apt-get: `sudo apt-get install -y build-essential cmake`.
 Detailed instructions for installing `cmake` from source can be found [here](https://cmake.org/install/).

-**NOTE** the models from Cornac require installation of `libpython` i.e. using `sudo apt-get install -y libpython3.6` or `libpython3.7`, depending on the version of Python.
+**NOTE** the models from Cornac require installation of `libpython` i.e. using `sudo apt-get install -y libpython3.x`, depending on the version of Python.

 **NOTE** Spark requires Java version 8 or 11.
 We support Spark versions 3.0 and 3.1, but versions 2.4+ with Java version 8 may also work.